slalom/dataops-docs/integrations/workday.md

 ## Export Options

+**_Note:_**

+* _EIB is generally preferred over API access, since direct pulls from the API require significant coding effort.
+Pulling from APIs requires direct permissions into the Workday system._

 ### Option A - EIB Push to SFTP (Recommended for Azure Environments)

 The recommended option for Azure environments is to push data into an SFTP site.
-The SFTP site can be hosted on Azure following these steps (link TK).
-This file can optionally be secured with PGP encryption prior to sending.
+Files can optionally be secured with PGP encryption prior to sending.

 ### Option B - EIB Push to S3 (Recommended for AWS Environments)